What is eccentric training?

 - Mike, J. N., Cole, N., Herrera, C., VanDusseldorp, T., Kravitz, L., & Kerksick, C. M. (2017).
 The Effects of Eccentric Contraction Duration on Muscle Strength, Power Production, Vertical Jump, and Soreness.
 Journal of Strength and Conditioning Research, 31(3), 773–786. https://doi.org/10.1519/JSC.0000000000001675

-Lauren is currently a student in Mayo Clinic’s Doctoral Physical Therapy Program.
+Lauren holds her doctorate in physical therapy from Mayo Clinic School of Health Sciences.
+In addition to personal training and teaching group fitness at the RAC, Lauren works as a physical therapist at ActivePT.
 She graduated from the University of Arizona in 2020 with Bachelor’s degrees in Biochemistry and Nutrition.
 Lauren has been leading group fitness classes such as spinning, weight lifting, boot camp, and HIIT since she was 16 and also became a personal trainer in college.